impfen/services-inoeg/README.md

 The Kiebitz backend services are written in Golang.
 Please install a recent version, preferably >=1.16.

+If you're running MacOS and run into the `readlink: illegal option -- f` error, you can resolve it by installing coreutils: `brew install coreutils` and linking it to your bin: `ln -s /usr/local/bin/greadlink /usr/local/bin/readlink`.
+Restart your terminal afterwards.

 By default, Kiebitz uses a Redis database to store data.
 Please make sure a Redis server is available.
 You can change the connection details in the `settings/dev/001_default.yml` settings file.
 The metering services (for statistics) also uses a Redis database by default and can be configured just like the main database.
 In addition, to generate TLS certificates (which is not always necessary) Kiebitz relies on the `openssl` CLI.

 ## Installation